-If you send your proposal to a sponsorship manager, chances are, it will land in a pile with dozens, if not hundreds of other sponsorship proposals.
+If you send your proposal to a sponsorship manager, chances are, it will land in a real or virtual pile with hundreds of other sponsorship proposals.
 Maybe the sponsorship manager will get to it, maybe not for months, and maybe not at all.
 And calling to follow up is, as you are probably well aware, about as effective as if you followed up by throwing messages in bottles into the sea.

 If they do review it, it will likely be a very cursory examination, simply because they have so many others to review.
 Even if you send in a fabulous proposal, the chances of a sponsorship manager putting ample time into the offer to see its greatness is slim.
-Frankly, there is every chance they won’t get to it until after your event.
+Frankly, there is every chance they won’t get to it until after it’s too late for you.

 The brand manager makes the decisions 99% of the time, so that is really your best option for a strong proposal.
 They are not nearly as inundated as the sponsorship manager and tend to be turned on by great ideas.
-Here is the rub: It’s not the great idea you have for your event (or whatever) that turns them on, it’s the great ideas you provide them for how their brand can use the sponsorship to change people’s perceptions and behaviours.
-Honestly, they don’t care about your event and all the associated aren’t-we-great blah blah blah nearly as much as they care about what’s in it for them, so you just need to get over yourself.
+But remember, it’s not the great idea you have for your property that turns them on, it’s the great ideas you provide them for how their brand can use the sponsorship to change people’s perceptions and behaviours, and align with their target markets.

-Here’s the thing: Unless it is a pet project, CEOs of larger companies rarely get involved with sponsorship, and with accountability on the up, there are fewer and fewer CEOs who persist with funding pet projects.
-CEOs don’t want to be seen being mean to people, either, so they usually flick the proposal to the sponsorship manager and it goes onto the pile somewhere with the rest of the once-in-a-lifetime opportunities.
+Unless it is a pet project, CEOs of larger companies rarely get involved with sponsorship, and with accountability on the up, there are fewer and fewer CEOs who persist with funding pet projects.
+CEOs don’t want to be seen being mean to people by saying “no”, either, so they usually flick the proposal to the sponsorship manager and it goes onto the pile somewhere with the rest of the once-in-a-lifetime opportunities.

 I cannot count the ways that I hate these things.
 Seriously, they represent the worst of sponsorship and should be avoided at all costs.

-Basically, it’s an automated gatekeeper.
+Realistically, it’s just an automated gatekeeper.
 It gives you no room to showcase your creative leverage ideas.
-Instead, it spits out an Excel worksheet with whatever you’ve inputted for how many logos, tickets, hospitality, and what official designation you’re offering.
+Instead, it spits out a spreadsheet with whatever you’ve entered for how many logos, tickets, hospitality, and what official designation you’re offering.
 In other words, they’re designed for old school, least-common-denominator, commodity sponsorships.
 In addition, this data is rarely downloaded and parsed.
 I’ve had clients who get around to looking at online submissions only once every six months or longer.